 How much you get also depends on the store.
 In addition, you might make more if you accept a store credit instead of cash for your items.

 If nothing else, turn in your old clothes at a local retailer with a recycling program and receive a discount in return.
-We detail these programs in “10 Retailers That Will Pay You to Recycle Your Old Stuff.”
+We detail these programs in “9 Retailers That Will Reward You for Recycling.”

 Stores selling used books are a dying breed.
 But if you have one nearby, see what your book collection would garner there.

 To find out how much you could get selling your books online, head to BookScouter’s website, which lists offers from more than 30 book buy-back programs.

 There’s no shortage of ways to sell old electronics.
 To name a few, you can go through:

 - The Amazon Trade-In program